axeloz/vagrant-lamp/README.md

 In some cases, you might need to create a dedicated virtual host to access your projects.
 For example: http://myproject.local:8080.

 For Mac and Unix systems: in order to do so, the script [create-vhost.sh](https://github.com/axeloz/vagrant-lamp/blob/master/create-vhost.sh) is provided.
 Make sure it is executable (`chmod +x create-vhost.sh`) and run it from the **host** (`./create-vhost.sh`).
 Just follow the instructions, the script will then create an entry into the `/etc/hosts` file and will add the virtual host to Apache into the `vagrant-lamp/apache/conf` folder.
-Finally it will reload Apache.
+Finally, it will reload Apache.

 In any case: you can also do it manually by creating the Apache virtual host configuration file into the `vagrant-lamp/apache/conf`.
 Attention: the file must be named with a `.conf` suffix.
 You must also add manually an entry into the computer's `hosts` file.
-Finally you must reload Apache on the VM machine using `service apache2 reload`.
+Finally, you must reload Apache on the VM machine using `service apache2 reload`.

 #### Mailcatcher test form